Blog

 There’s nothing quite like a PowerPoint presentation to kill a meeting’s productivity.
 An unfortunate truth that the Pecha Kucha method can solve!

-Using this fast-paced format, your team has no choice but to craft its message to be concise and to the point.
-A tricky communication exercise, to be sure, but it’s very successful in upping the impact of your presentations.
+Using this fast-paced format, your team has no choice but to craft its message concisely and to the point.
+This is a tricky communication exercise, to be sure, but it’s very successful in increasing the impact of your presentations.

 Game 3: Film Critic, to express your state of mind